 - Animator – Interaction Designer

 Sometimes the same person might wear multiple hats, but a website is definitely not a one-person job.

-Why is a website design and development needed?
+Why an agency is required for website design and development?

-Opportunity to find talent and cut back on costs: Website design and development work allow businesses to work with marketers with years of experience in the industry.
+Opportunity to find talent and cut back on costs: Website design and development agency allow businesses to work with a team with years of experience in the industry.

 Constructive feedback and audit suggestions: Hiring an efficient and reputed agency comes with several benefits.
 They are the industry experts who are well informed of the latest technologies, trends, and updates, and possess experience that comes in handy in a marketing campaign successful.
 They also possess a better understanding of what works and what doesn’t and give suggestions accordingly.

 For example, Everything Design carried out a website audit of Syncware and chipped in some of the most valuable suggestions on the overall design and information available on the website for its betterment.